mattskanaut/qualys_webinar/Episode1/history/OutlinePlan_v3.md

 #### BEAT 1: The 30-Day Foundation (Expert - 1.5 minutes)
 **[SLIDE 4A: 30-60-90 Day Implementation Roadmap - new slide needed]**

-"Start with visibility - you can't secure what you can't see:"
+"Look, I know you're eager to start fixing things, but let's start smart.
+Your first 30 days should be about quick wins and building momentum.
+Start with visibility - you can't secure what you can't see.

-**Week 1: Asset Inventory Audit**
-- Map your current cloud footprint across AWS, Azure, GCP
-- Document existing security tools and their outputs
-- Identify tool overlaps and gaps in coverage
-- "Don't try to fix anything yet - just understand what you have"

-**Week 2: Risk Assessment Reality Check**
-- Identify your crown jewels - most critical systems and data
-- Map which systems can access those crown jewels
-- Document current alert volume from existing tools
-- "This is your baseline - where you are today"

-**Week 3: Quick Win Implementation**
-- Enable free cloud security baselines (Azure Policy free tier, GCP Security Command Center standard)
-- Set up basic activity monitoring across clouds (AWS CloudTrail, Azure Activity Log, GCP Cloud Audit Logs)
-- Explore free security scanning in your CI/CD environments (GitHub Advanced Security, GitLab security features, Azure DevOps extensions)
-- Subscribe to security announcement feeds (AWS Security Bulletins, Azure Security Center updates, GCP Security Command Center notifications, CVE feeds)
-- "One quick automation win builds momentum"

-**Week 4: Tool Integration Assessment**
-- Evaluate how well your current tools talk to each other
-- Identify manual processes that could be automated
-- Create a unified dashboard view (even if manual initially)
-- "Start connecting the dots between your tools"

-**For beginners:** "Don't try to replace everything at once.
-Start with visibility across one cloud provider and expand from there."

-**For intermediate practitioners:** "Focus on connecting your existing tools first.
-You probably have more integration opportunities than you realize."

-**Advanced perspective:** "Use this month to build the business case.
-Document time savings and efficiency gains from even basic automation."
+Week one is about quick wins.
+Enable the free stuff - Azure Policy free tier, GCP Security Command Center standard edition.
+Set up basic activity monitoring with CloudTrail, Azure Activity Log, Cloud Audit Logs.
+Start shifting left with CI/CD security scanning - GitHub Advanced Security, GitLab security features, whatever fits your pipeline.
+Pick one automation that saves you time every day.
+These quick wins build momentum for everything else.

+Week two is your reality check.
+Map your current cloud footprint across all providers - AWS, Azure, GCP, whatever you're running.
+Document every security tool you have and what it's actually telling you.
+Look for overlaps and gaps.
+Don't try to fix anything yet, just understand what you have.
+I guarantee you'll find resources you forgot about.

+Week three is where it gets strategic.
+Identify your crown jewels - your most critical systems and data.
+Then map which systems can actually access those crown jewels.
+You might be surprised.
+Document your current alert volume too.
+This becomes your baseline - where you are today versus where you want to be.

+Week four is about use case mapping.
+Identify your important security controls and mandates - what compliance requirements are you actually trying to meet?
+Map required tool integrations - what systems absolutely need to talk to each other?
+Identify gaps and blindspots you must cover.
+This sets you up for intelligent tool selection, not random purchases.

+For those just starting out - don't try to replace everything at once.
+Pick one cloud provider, get visibility there, then expand.
+If you're already managing security operations, focus on connecting existing tools first.
+You probably have more integration opportunities than you realize.
+For advanced teams, use this month to build your business case.
+Document every time saving, every efficiency gain from basic automation.
+You'll need those numbers later."

 *[5-second transition pause]*